 From those you know to those you don't, these are the queer people whose stories and struggles have shaped the LGBTQ culture and the community as we know it today.

-There are 29 figures in total - one for each day of the month - and you can learn more about them below:
+There are 29 figures in total - and you can learn more about them below:

 Stormé DeLarverie (1920-2014)